-Adjunct Professor, Emory University
+Adjunct Professor, Stony Brook University

 Dr. Joel Saltz is Director of the Center for Comprehensive Informatics, Professor of Pathology, Biostatistics and Bioinformatics, Mathematics and Computer Science at Emory University, Chair of Biomedical Informatics at Emory University, Adjunct Professor at Georgia Institute of Technology in the School of Computer Science and the Division of Computational Science, Georgia Research Alliance Eminent Scholar, and Georgia Cancer Coalition Distinguished Scholar.
 Prior to joining Emory, Dr. Saltz was Professor and Chair of the Department of Biomedical Informatics at The Ohio State University (OSU) and Davis Endowed Chair of Cancer at OSU.
 He served on the faculty of Johns Hopkins Medical School, University of Maryland College Park and Yale University in departments of Pathology and Computer Science.
 He received his MD and PhD (computer science) degrees at Duke University and is a board certified Clinical Pathologist trained at Johns Hopkins University.